 There have been no receipts or payments to date.

 I attach a copy of my practice fee recovery policy.
-In this case I am seeking to fix the basis of my remuneration on a time cost basis as detailed below:
+In this case I am seeking to fix the basis of my remuneration on fixed fee and percentage basis as detailed below:

 Fixed fee basis: